 - To make the shortbread biscuit base mix the caster sugar and butter together into a bowl until creamy, using a spoon, or an electric mixer if you have one

-- Add the plain flour and mix in by hand with a spoon, then mix in the dark chocolate chips
+- Add the plain flour and mix in, then mix in the dark chocolate chips

 - Tip the mixture into the tin and press it down with your fingers until compact and even